Home Sensor cleaning Infrared

 Dry cleaning:

-together, they have (at the least a molecularly) abrasive effects to each
+touched together, they have (at the least a molecularly) abrasive

-other.
-For optical cleaning work, we always need to use a gentle solvent such as
+each other.
+For optical cleaning work, we always need to use a gentle solvent

-lubricant between both surfaces.
-Do not use methyl alcohol or methyl hydrate;
+act as a lubricant between both surfaces.
+Do not use methyl alcohol or methyl

 Reusable tools: